-Typically not as prominent, ours is heavily visible due to a failure in our turf “grass blades” which began to deteriorate only a few years into its life.
+Our ‘black stuff ’ is heavily visible due to a failure in our turf “grass blades” which began to deteriorate only a few years after opening.
 Rubber is a common and inexpensive “infill” used in synthetic turf.

 We are happy to say that our future is much brighter!